UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 be included, optional or mandatory.

-The overall offer should be “homogenous”, i.e. consisting of offers of the same service class.
+The overall offer should be “homogenous”, i.e. consisting of offers of the same service class if possible.
 For the Italian market, non-homogenous offers need to be supported.

-**Scope**: Only trip-based offer search is defined in this version of the specification.

-**Scope:** The offer must span the complete trip in this version of the specification.
+Some trains of the trip might not support all service classes.

+Searching for non-trip based offers is supported by a dedicated service.
+Search criteria can be tags, regions, geo-coordiantes.

 ### Pre-book Offers